 - The debts and liabilities of each spouse

 military divorce, the situation may be different than as presented above.

 Considering Divorce?
 Contact Owenby Law, P.A.

-our Jacksonville divorce lawyers at Owenby Law, P.A. as soon as possible.
+divorce lawyers at Owenby Law, P.A. as soon as possible.
 Because there are different factors

 that must be examined and handled to ensure a smooth divorce process,